milbar/hellopack-github-sync/readme.md

-# 🧩 Hellopack Composer Mirror
+# 🧩 HelloPack GitHub Sync

-A CLI-based GitHub sync tool that turns your private HelloPack WordPress plugins into github repositories that are tagged whit the versions.
+A CLI-based GitHub sync tool that turns your private HelloPack WordPress plugins into GitHub repositories that are tagged with the versions.

 ## 🔍 What does it do?